Wild Animal Movement

 Animals classified as "wild" include all members of non-domesticated species, including animals born and raised in captivity.
 See below for a list of animals prohibited from entry into Wisconsin and considerations for legal ownership.

-You must provide a certificate of veterinary inspection (CVI) when importing a wild species.
-A CVI is required for animals entering Wisconsin by any mode of transportation, such as automobile, airplane or rail.
+When importing a wild animal species, you must provide a certificate of veterinary inspection (CVI).
+Review below for accepted CVIs and CVI requirements.
+A CVI is required for animals entering Wisconsin by any mode of transportation, such as automobile, airplane, or rail.

 DATCP no longer accepts the computer-generated APHIS 7001 form which has no preprinted CVI number—older, multicopy forms with printed numbers are still accepted.